-A trip to Little India with the kids post sunset (anytime between now and 28 October.
-Tip: Avoid Sundays!) to enjoy the gorgeous Deepavali lights is definitely in order plus some shopping (of sweets, diyas, decorations, sparklers, rangoli) is an excellent way to get into the festive mood.
+A trip to Little India with the kids post sunset (avoid Sundays!) to enjoy the gorgeous Deepavali lights is definitely in order plus some shopping (of sweets, diyas, decorations, sparklers, rangoli) is an excellent way to get into the festive mood.

-Come 28 October (a public holiday here in Singapore), put on some Bollywood music, decorate your home with the kids, invite some friends over for dinner and cook up a family-friendly Indian feast!
+Come Sunday 12 November 2023, the day of Deepavali itself, send out your Deepavali greetings, put on some Bollywood music, decorate your home with the kids, invite some friends over for dinner and cook up a family-friendly Indian feast!
 In the evening, light the diyas (tea lights), put on your festive attire and enjoy the wonderful festival Deepavali to celebrate the victory of light over darkness and good over evil.
-Happy Deepavali!